 Counselling shouldn't feel like a mystery to you and your counsellor shouldn't feel like a stranger.
 My intention is to show up as my whole self, bringing honesty, openness and curiosity to each session.

 Oh, and when I say I welcome your whole authentic self?
 I don’t mean the version you show to polite company.
 That means that laughter, tears and the occasional f-bomb are all invited to the party.
-And kittens - there's always room for kittens

 • I'm late in life queer.
 I didn't start openly exploring my gender or sexuality until my late 30's.